 15 Amazing Things To Do On Your San Francisco Itinerary

 One of San Francisco’s greatest assets as a tourist destination is the diversity of its attractions.
-There are countless fantastic things to do to keep every type of traveler happy.
+There are so many fantastic things to do in SF to keep every type of traveler happy.

 The key to an efficient first visit is to know what you can’t miss and what you can leave until your next trip.